 CORNISA

-Cornice.
-A molding that runs horizontally along the top of a wall.
+The cornice.
+A molding that runs horizontally at the top of a wall.

-Not to be confused with the zócalo, the plinth at the bottom of the wall.
+Not to be confused with the zócalo, the baseboard, at the bottom of the wall.

 D